DevSMike/java-filmorate/README.md

 - Get an age rating by ID
 - Get all age ratings

+## Testing

+The functionality has been tested using JUnit 5 in the `tests` package.

 ## Installation

 To use this API, follow these steps: